makkzone/neuro-san-ui/README.md

 # Next items are only needed if you're working on the LLM features of the UI such as the ChatBot or DMS assistant.
 OPENAI_API_KEY=<redacted>

+# Model names for the LLM features of the UI.
+Different models can be used for different features.
+DMS_CHAT_MODEL_NAME=gpt-4o
+OF_MODEL_NAME=gpt-4o
+OPEN_AI_MODEL_NAME=gpt-4o

+# Next items are for tracing langchain calls via langsmith: https://smith.langchain.com/
+LANGCHAIN_API_KEY=<your langsmith API key>
+LANGCHAIN_TRACING_V2=<set to true to enable>
+LANGCHAIN_PROJECT=<choose any project name you want>

 PINECONE_API_KEY=<redacted>
 PINECONE_INDEX=prod
 PINECONE_ENVIRONMENT=us-east-1-aws

+# Next item is if you want to use Bing search in Opportunity Finder
+BingApiKey=ca930e94677e42d0b3b9ec86a75f4e0c

 ```

 -   Instructions for generating NEXTAUTH_SECRET are [here](https://next-auth.js.org/configuration/options#secret).